Camila Gonzalez: Television

 Gonzalez won a Google News Initiative Award in Multimedia Journalism for her participation in the project “Hong Kong 360.”
 The multimedia project was produced by undergrad and grad students from Ryerson University’s journalism program from May to June 2018 in Hong Kong.

+Documentary

+As her first project with TLN Studios, Gonzalez produced Heart of Goal: The Rise of Canadian Soccer.
+The feature-length documentary follows the Canadian Men's National Soccer Team as they qualify for the 2022 World Cup.
+The film highlights the immigrant stories behind the team's success, with appearances by Jonathan Osorio, Cyle Larin, Doneil Henry, Melissa Tancredi, Tosaint Ricketts and more.
+The film premiered at Scotiabank Theatre in downtown Toronto and on TLN nationwide in October 2022.

 Pageantry

-Gonzalez finished 3rd runner-up at Miss Universe Canada 2016 and earned the right to represent Canada at Reinado Internacional del Cafe 2017.
-The winner was Siera Bearchell from Moose Jaw, Saskatchewan who placed Top 9 at Miss Universe 2016.

 Gonzalez placed 1st runner-up at Miss Universe Canada 2018 and was crowned Miss International Canada 2018.
 The winner was Marta Stepien, who also preceded Gonzalez as Miss International Canada 2017.

 Gonzalez represented Canada at Miss International 2018 on November 9, 2018 in Tokyo, Japan.